-

 Yes.
 Generally, there are no restrictions on the ownership of land by foreign parties or in relation to the taking or enforcement of security interests by a foreign party.

-2. Can lenders take a mortgage over land and buildings on the land?
+2. Can lenders take out a mortgage over land and buildings?

 Yes.
-Mortgages can be granted over real estate assets and this security is accessory to the primary obligation.
+Mortgages can be granted over real estate assets, including objects under construction or unfinished buildings.
+This security is accessory to the primary obligation.

 2.1 The distinction between mortgages on land and buildings on the land?

-There is a distinction between an interest in land and an interest in the buildings over the land, however generally, the owner of the land becomes the owner of the buildings on the land under the principle of “superficies solo cedit”.
-In this sense, buildings on land which is mortgaged are also considered to be mortgaged.
+There is a distinction between an interest in land and an interest in the buildings over the land.
+However, it is common for the owner of the land to also become the owner of the buildings on such land under the principle of “superficies solo cedit”.
+In this sense, buildings on land which are encumbered by a mortgage are also considered to be mortgaged.
+An exception to such principle is, for example, a surface right (derecho de superficie) where the surface right holder has full title over any construction built over the surface right.

 2.2 Are mortgage certificates for a certain value issued?
 What is the cost?
 Are they transferable?